What is the Full Form of NFC?

 Examples of NFC

-- Samsung Textiles: NFC tags allow individually to update social media, customize profiles in mobile (silent, normal, outdoor), making a call, open a webpage through its applications.
-Once individual programmed tiles in one tap it automatically, adjust itself according to the environment.
+- Samsung Textiles: NFC tags allow individuals to update social media, customize profiles on mobile (silent, normal, outdoor), make a call, and open a webpage through its applications.
+Once individual programmed tiles in one tap, it automatically adjusts according to the environment.

 - Sony Xperia Smart Tags: In competition with Samsung Textile, Xperia smart tags work on NFC technology.
-Once the individual places these tags at home, office, cars, etc. It adjusts itself according to the environment like turning Wi-Fi on in mobile devices instead of using mobile networks, switching profiles into silent in office or bedroom with one tap.
+Once the individual places these tags at home, office, car, etc. It adjusts according to the environment, like turning Wi-Fi on in mobile devices instead of using mobile networks or switching profiles into silent in the office or bedroom with one tap.

-- Nokia Tags: Nokia promotes using NFC tags in public areas, so individuals with one tap look into categories of products, colors, facilities, price range, etc.
+- Nokia Tags: Nokia promotes using NFC tags in public areas, so individuals with one tap look into categories of products, colors, facilities, price ranges, etc.

-- Research in Motion: Famous especially in BlackBerry, with one-touch music can be stream in-car system home music system or can be shared with friends.
+- Research in Motion: Famous, especially in BlackBerry, with one-touch music that can be streamed in-car or home music system or shared with friends.

 NFC vs RFID